 Applicants are required to submit a written proposal and budget for a project that strives to improve education on the UT Southwestern setting by innovative approaches.
-These projects may involve, but are not limited to, curriculum development, instruction, evaluation methods, faculty development, or use of technology.
-Projects demonstrating a direct, measurable, positive impact on the outcomes of health education will be most competitive for the award.

 What makes a competitive proposal?

-Factors considered in judging JFDF proposals include:
+Factors considered in judging SERF proposals include:

 - Overall merit